 1. First and foremost, understand your audience.

-Your users come from various backgrounds that can be the basis for segmenting them.
+Your users come from various backgrounds which can be the basis for segmenting them.
 Create a buyer persona for your audience.

 Some of the important parameters you can include in your buyer persona are as follows.

 - User’s country or geolocation

 - Specific preferences related to your products and services.